 Elizabeth Nikol, DBH, LCSW, A-CBT, Manager of Integrated Behavioral Health currently oversees a staff of clinicians and social workers providing face to face or virtual integrated and collaborative behavioral health services in primary care, pediatrics, and oncology.
 She has clinical expertise in depression, anxiety, insomnia, adjustment to various health conditions, grief, weight loss issues, relationship conflicts, work issues, and stress management.
 This background allows her to consult with those who need guidance on behavioral health options to help manage emotional issues and with the PCPs who treat them.
 In addition to her position at Summit Medical Group, Dr. Nikol is a support group leader for Summit Medical Group Breast Center patients who are managing issues of survival.
 Her support groups include counseling, resources, and referrals.

-Ms. Nikol's professional experience includes Senior Clinician for the Summit Medical Group Behavioral Health and Cognitive Therapy Center, Counselor for Saint Peter's College Center for Counseling and Personal Development, Breast Cancer Support Group Leader for Pathways of Summit, New Jersey, and the Young Survival Coalition in New York City.
+Dr. Nikol's professional experience includes Senior Clinician for the Summit Medical Group Behavioral Health and Cognitive Therapy Center, Credentialing Committee member for the Academy of Cognitive Therapy, Counselor for Saint Peter's College Center for Counseling and Personal Development, Breast Cancer Support Group Leader for Pathways of Summit, New Jersey, and the Young Survival Coalition in New York City.
 In addition, she has been an adjunct professor in the Department of Psychology at Saint Peter's College in Jersey City, New Jersey.
-She also supervises social workers who are working toward their licenses.
+She also supervises social workers who are working toward their clinical licenses.